-Column/Field Description Tree view Click to change the display to a tree view.
-E: List view Click to change the display to a list view. ≣ Add New Click to add a new folder or project to the list.
+Column/Field Description Tree view Click to toggle the project display to tree view.
+T: List view Click to toggle the project display to a plain list view. : ■ Add New Click to add a new folder or project to the list.
 (This button is displayed only if you have permission to create projects.)
+My Projects Click to show only those projects with which you are associated, either as Project Contact or with a project role (Analyst, Reviewer, or Observer).
+Projects (x) The number of projects in the system.
+If the list is filtered, the filtered count is shown in relation to the full count (for example, "(19 of 123)").